czhangy/UCLA-CS-Electives/CS/CS-174A/notes.md

     - Bilinear interpolation: linear interpolation in 2-dimensions

-      - Draw a horizontal line through the point and find the color at the edge intersections using linear interpolations to find y-intepolations
+      - Draw a horizontal line through the point and find the color at the edge intersections using linear interpolations to find y-interpolations

       - $$
         y_a=y_b=y\\